Jacob-Clamp/Odin-Project/README.md

 # Odin-Project
+This repo is to track my journy through the odin project course

-Work material code and Projects
+It includes code from the lessons and projects